chenhi/aiml-exercises/README.md

 * Learn to build a Flask app.
 * Build some basic AI models using MNIST data.
 * Have an interface for testing and tweaking the models using spontaneously created data.
+* TODO: More fine-tuning.

 game_learner:
 * Write some general classes for training an AI to play games using Q learning. (done)
-* Train an AI to play tic-tac-toe using Q learning.
+* Train a bot to play tic-tac-toe using Q learning.
-* TODO: Train an AI to play Connect 4 using deep Q learning.
+* Train a bot to play Connect 4 using deep Q learning.
+* TODO: Experiment with hyperparameter tuning and write up observations.
+* TODO: See how good the bots can get trained on a cloud GPU.
 * TODO: Do the same but with Monte Carlo search trees.

 tensor_puzzles: